-Most Important Function OurSay State Govt.
-Provision of physical infrastructure, such as roads, footpaths, drainage and bridges as examples 30.82% 43% Provision of a range of community services, such as recreation, youth, family, aged and environmental services as examples; 26.28% 22% Providing for the good planning and orderly development of the Shire; 15.33% 14% Provision of a smaller number of basic services and a greater reduction of rates 18.18% 9% Promoting tourism and economic and employment development of the Shire 13.82% 8%
+Priority Order Functional Area 1 (Highest) Provision of physical infrastructure, such as roads, footpaths, drainage and bridges as examples 2 Provision of a range of community services, such as recreation, youth, family, aged and environmental services as examples 3 Providing for the good planning and orderly development of the Shire 4 Promoting tourism and the economic and employment development of the Shire 5 (Lowest) Provision of a smaller number of basic services and a greater reduction of rates

 Council has been actively pursuing productivity improvements for many years.
 The community have encouraged Council to continually look for more productivity improvements.
 To this end, we've captured \$5.8 million in savings across the Long Term Financial Plan and more productivity improvements are planned this year.

 The feedback and suggestions from each of these activities has informed the development of this proposed 2015-2016 Budget.
 Responses to many of the community requests are shown within the 'Annual Initiatives' in Section 3 of the Budget.

-The table below compares the 2015-2016 Budget and Long Term Financial Plan's rate rises (lower line) to the Budget that was adopted in 2014-2015 (Upper line):
+The table below compares the Proposed 2015-2106 Budget and Long Term Financial Plan's rate rises (lower line) to the Budget that was adopted in 2014-2015 (Upper line).